ZzzzzRyanzzzzzZ/ArchSearchForBluePrint/README.md

 Interactive Debate Agent - Based off the research paper you uploaded, this agent asks questions regarding the research paper, ensuring you have a better understanding of the paper uploaded.

 PDF Uploader and Smart Summary - This agent applies keywords to handle particular pages because of token limits, and it leverages those keywords to filter the PDF papers before generating a summary derived from the filtered papers.
+In case you have specific keywords you want the agent to target, can you put them in the textbox, separating each one by a comma.

 Simulation Studio - Creates computational models and python simulation code based on the literature that has been uploaded in the pdf uploader and the parameter bounds.